kubewarden/docs/docs/tasksDir/psp-migration.md

 </details>

-### User and groups configuration
+### User and group configuration

-Now, to enforce the user and groups configuration, you can use the [user-group-psp policy](https://github.com/kubewarden/user-group-psp-policy)
+Now, to enforce the user and group configuration, you can use the [user-group-psp policy](https://github.com/kubewarden/user-group-psp-policy)

 <details>